 Q: Would taking a summer class help me place into the second year course (in a language other than my high school language) or do I really need to have taken a class in high school?

-A: Summer coursework can indeed move you to the higher level, but it will all depend on the structure and length of the course, and approval from the appropriate Tulane foreign language department.
+A: Summer coursework can indeed move you to the higher level, but it will all depend on the structure and length of the course, and approval from the appropriate Tulane language department.

 Q: I want Spanish to be my target language in the Altman Program, but I’d like to study Arabic on the side.
 Is this possible?

 A: In rare circumstances, it may be possible for you to take one or two exploratory courses in another language, but a full-blown study of another language usually is not possible.